dapr/php-sdk/daprdocs/content/en/php-sdk-docs/php-actors/php-actor-reference.md

 {{% /codetab %}}
 {{% codetab %}}

 In this mode, an exception is thrown if the proxy class doesn't exist.
-This is useful for when you don't want to use any generation of code in production.
-You'll have to make sure the class is generated and pre/autoloaded.
+This is useful for when you don't want to generate code in production.
+You'll have to make sure the class is generated and pre-/autoloaded.

-{{% /codetab %}}
-{{% codetab %}}

-In this mode, the proxy satisfies the interface contract, however, it does not actually implement the interface itself (meaning `instanceof` will be `false`).
-This mode takes advantage of a few quirks in PHP to work and exists for cases where code cannot be `eval`'d or generated.

-{{% /codetab %}}
-{{< /tabs >}}

 ### Generating proxies

 You can create a composer script to generate proxies on demand to take advantage of the `ONLY_EXISTING` mode.

 Create a `ProxyCompiler.php`